-How common is 'sexting' among urban minority youth?February 28th, 2013 in Psychology & Psychiatry /
+How common is 'sexting' among urban minority youth?February 28, 2013 in Medicine & Health / Psychology & Psychiatry

 Sexting, the use of technology to send or receive sexually explicit messages, photos, or videos, is a relatively new trend and, in many cases, has legal implications.
 As many as 25-50% of young people may participate in sexting.
 A close-up look at the sexting practices of a group of urban ethnic minority youths is presented in an article in Cyberpsychology, Behavior, and Social Networking.